engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 I have declared the function pure because it doesn't touch the blockchain.
 It neither modifies the blockchain nor it reads from the blocks.

-X is a local variable that is free and is saved on the stack.
+x is a local variable that is free and is saved on the stack.
 Note that there are some types that reference the storage by default, even if they are declared inside the function, their strings, areas, structs and mappings.

-● If using the memory keyword and are arrays or struct, they are allocated at runtime.
-Memory keyword can’t be used at contract level

 So if you want to create a local variable of type string, you have to use the memory key word to limit its lifetime to the function call and not be saved in the storage.

-Writing string s1=abc results in an error because string is a special type that by default is saved in storage.
+Writing `string s1=abc` results in an error because string is a special type that by default is saved in storage.

 ```js
   function f1 public pure returns(int) {